prismicious/Uge-5-PDFDownloader-Tests/README.md

 - Corrupt or empty PDF files.
 - Network errors such as timeouts and HTTP errors.

-### Parallel Execution
-The project supports parallel downloads using `ThreadPoolExecutor`.
-Tests ensure that this functionality works as expected without race conditions or data corruption.

 ## Test Report

 The test report provides a detailed summary of the testing process and results.
 It includes information about the test cases, scenarios, and their outcomes.
 The report ensures transparency and helps identify areas for improvement.